AMERICAN BONANZA SOCIETY, INC.

 Founders – Created in 1967 by Dr. B.J.
 McClanahan and Henry Schlossberg, ABS has members in all 50 states and 39 countries.
 The Society’s significance and services have grown as a forum for problem-solving, brainstorming and camaraderie for Bonanza, Baron, Debonair and Travel Air enthusiasts.
 A board of directors was created in 1968, following an exciting first-year growth to nearly 700 members.
 Also in ’68, an advisory board of experienced pilots was formed to provide input on program development.

 Communication – The first member service was a four-page monthly newsletter.
-Its successor, ABS Magazine, remains the centerpiece of membership services, an invaluable communication tool and excellent source of technical information, knowledge and expertise.
+Its successor, ABS Magazine, remains the centerpiece of membership services, an invaluable communication tool and an excellent source of technical information, knowledge, and expertise.